retaildevcrews/ngsa-asb/README.md

 ## Deploy WASM sidecar filter

-The following instructions will help you get started on how to deploy a sidecar filter for an application.
+The following instructions will help you get started to deploy a sidecar filter for ngsa-cosmos

-*Optional* The WASM Filter source code can be referenced here[here](https://github.com/retaildevcrews/istio)
+*Optional* The WASM Filter source code can be referenced [here](https://github.com/retaildevcrews/istio)

 ```bash
 # Set target app